Frequently Asked Questions

 I am committed to protecting you and those close to you.
 At all times, I abide by guidance from the Commonwealth of Massachusetts and the Centers for Disease Control and Prevention.

-- We will check our temperatures the days we are scheduled to work together and disclose whether we have a fever or any cold- or flu-like symptoms.
+- We will check our temperatures on the days we are scheduled to work together before arriving on site and disclose whether we have a fever or any cold-, flu-like or COVID-19 symptoms.
+We will not attend work if you or we have a fever or cold-, flu-like or COVID-19 symptoms.

 - We will maintain a distance from each other of at least 3 feet whenever possible.